Teaching with Zoom

 Zoom Class Recording

-Class Recording - Information on how to record your class and how to access the recording afterwards.
+Zoom Recording - Information on how to record your class and how to access the recording afterwards.

-Access Restrictions - Instructions on how to restrict access to your Zoom recording.
+[Link for document 105377 is unavailable at this time] - Instructions on how to restrict access to your Zoom recording.

 Additional Resources